Carlos Damas

 See Recordings →

-Aged 19, Carlos's acclaimed performance of the Parisian premiere of Luís de Freitas Branco's Violin Concerto took place in 1993.
-Among contemporary works in Carlois's extensive repertoire is Sérgio Azevedo's beautiful Reflections on a Portuguese Lullaby for solo violin and string orchestra - written for and dedicated to Carlos.
+At just 19, he gave the acclaimed Paris premiere of Luís de Freitas Branco’s Concerto for Violin and Orchestra.
+Among the many contemporary works in his repertoire is Reflections on a Portuguese Lullaby for violin and orchestra, composed especially for him by Sérgio Azevedo.

 Videos